ajose98/Thesis_KST/README.md

 ## 🔍 Overview

+The two folders in this repository store the code created in the scope of my thesis (**"Creating a Knowledge Space for the SQL domain"**)

+Folder
 **Shapash** is a Python library which aims to make machine learning interpretable and understandable by everyone.
 It provides several types of visualization that display explicit labels that everyone can understand.